MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 ## Prerequisites

 CRM administrators must access administrator settings from the Viva Sales app in Teams.
 More information: [Administrator settings for Viva Sales](administrator-settings-for-viva-sales.md)

+## Add a new record type

+You can add new custom or out-of-the-box record types to Viva Sales.
+For example, you can add a custom record type called "Project" to track projects.

+1. In Viva Sales admin settings, select **Forms**.

+2. Select **Add a record type**.

+3. In the **Add a record type** window, select a record type to add, and then select **Next**.

+    > [!NOTE]
+    > - Only record types that are related to a currently available record type are displayed.
+For example, contact, account, and opportunity record types are available by default, so you can add other out-of-the-box and custom record types that are related to these record types.
+    > - You can add only one record type at a time.
+    > - Logical names of record types and fields are displayed to optimize performance.

+4. In the **Select the relationship for (record type)** window, select the relationship to existing record types or fields in Viva Sales, and then select **Next**.

+    > [!NOTE]
+    > - Only 1:N and N:1 relationships are supported.
+    > - Logical names of record types and fields are displayed to optimize performance.
+    > - This step is displayed only if the record type you selected in the previous step relates to more than one record type or field.
+Otherwise, the relationship is automatically set.

+5. In the **Select the view for (record type)** window, select the view to define how a list of records for a specific entity is displayed, and then select **Add**.

+    > [!NOTE]
+    > All public and personal views are displayed in the list.
+You can select only one view at a time.

+6. On the record type settings page, select **Publish** to save your changes.

+## Change view of a record type

+You can change the view of a record type to define how a list of records for a specific record is displayed.
+For example, you can select a view to show only active accounts.

+## View filter used in a view

+## Remove a record type

+You can remove a record type from Viva Sales.
+When you remove a record type that has related record types in Viva Sales, all related record types are also removed.
+The changes are automatically published.
+You can't remove the contact record type.

+In Viva Sales admin settings, select **Forms**.
+Hover over the record type you want to remove, and then select **Remove (record type) (:::image type="icon" source="media/delete-icon.png" border="false":::)**.

+## Refresh data from CRM

+You can refresh data to get recent changes from CRM into Viva Sales.
+For example, if you add a new field to a record type in CRM, you can refresh data to reflect the new field in Viva Sales.
+You can refresh data either for all record types or for a specific record type.

+### Refresh data for all record types

+1. In Viva Sales admin settings, select **Forms**.

+2. Select **Refresh data**.

+### Refresh data for a specific record type

+1. In Viva Sales admin settings, select **Forms**.

+2. Hover over the record type for which you want to refresh data, and then select **More options** (**...**).

+3. Select **Refresh** from the context menu.

+Alternatively, you can select the record type, and then select **Refresh data** under **Manage fields**.

+## Control order of record types in side pane

+You can control the order in which record types are displayed in the **Viva Sales** side pane in Outlook.
+The order is based on the order in which record types are added to Viva Sales.
+You can change the order by removing and adding record types in the desired order.
+Default order for new environments is contact, opportunity, and account.
+Newly added record types are added at the end of the list.

 ## Configure editing of records and fields